pilotmoon/PopClip-Extensions/README.md

 - Filter by application (either include or exclude).
 - Filter by whether cut, copy or paste is available.
 - Filter by whether the text contains a URL, email address or file path.
-- Filter by the current value of the extensions's options.
+- Filter by the current values of the extensions's options.

-### About .popclipextz files

-For distribution on the [PopClip Extensions](http://pilotmoon.com/popclip/extensions) page, extensions are zipped and renamed with the extension `.popclipextz`.
-You can examine an existing PopClip extension by renaming it with a `.zip` extension and unzipping it, to reveal a `.popclipext` package.

 ### The .popclipext package